Skip to content

 linux apps store on chrome os flex

-I tried installing the Kdenlive Video editor app and it installed and ran successfully. if you face issues with the preview in Kdenlive flickering.
-Open chrome://flags in the Chrome browser and search for crostini-GPU-support and disable the option.
+I tried installing the Kdenlive Video editor app and it installed and ran successfully.
+Suppose you face issues with the preview in Kdenlive flickering.
+Open chrome://flags in the Chrome browser, search for crostini-GPU-support and disable the option.

 1. https://waydro.id/